heliosdrm/GRUtils.jl/usage/basics.md

 ## Installation

-Add GRUtils to your library of Julia packages, hitting `]` to enter in the "package management" mode and then typing:
+Add GRUtils to your library of Julia packages, hitting `]` to enter in the "package management mode" and then typing:

 ```julia-repl
 add GRUtils